Republicans push bill to prevent expanding the size of the Supreme Court - NewsBreak

 They say it’s a direct response to Democrats who want to expand the court.
 Republicans argue that would erode the balance of power between the branches, making the court more political and less independent.

 “You shouldn’t use political weaponization to try to change the outcome of the court for political purposes.
-They need to remain separate,” Congressman Greg Steube said.New GOP Oversight chair launches probes into Biden finances, Hunter Biden laptop story
+They need to remain separate,” Congressman Greg Steube said.$1.35B Mega Millions jackpot is game’s 2nd highest

 With a conservative majority on the court expected to last for decades, some Democrats believe the court is already political, and say adding seats could fix that.